 Pharmaceutical products applied directly to the skin may be designed for topical action or for systemic delivery, and the test methods applied are differentiated accordingly.

-The majority of topical drugs are classified as semisolids, a group of products which includes creams, ointments, lotions and gels.
-These are typically hydrocarbon-based systems or oil in water emulsions incorporating additional ingredients such as emulsifiers, stabilisers, pH buffers, preservatives, absorption promoters and perfumes, and are applied to the skin for immediate relief.
+Most topical drugs are classified as semisolids, a group of products which includes creams, ointments, lotions and gels.
+These are typically hydrocarbonbased systems or oil in water emulsions incorporating additional ingredients such as emulsifiers, stabilisers, pH buffers, preservatives, absorption promoters and perfumes, and are applied to the skin for immediate relief.

-In contrast, transdermal drug products (TDPs), most often patches, are designed to release an active ingredient through the skin into the bloodstream, over a prolonged period.
-Primary examples are products for hormone delivery and smoking cessation.
-Transdermal patches contain a reservoir of drug which is held within a physical device incorporating multiple polymeric membranes and layered matrices.
-These control the rate of release of the drug from the product, which is held in close contact with the skin by an adhesive.
+In contrast, transdermal drug products (TDPs), most often patches, are designed to release an active ingredient through the skin into the bloodstream, over a prolonged period; primary examples are products for hormone delivery and smoking cessation.
+Transdermal patches contain a reservoir of drug held within a physical device incorporating multiple polymeric membranes, or as a solid matrix; incorporating the drug within the adhesive used to apply the patch is also an option.
+TDPs with active delivery systems utilise, for example, microneedles or alternative mechanisms to promote transfer across the skin.
+A successful product must control the rate of release of the drug while simultaneously maintaining close contact with the skin.

 Transdermal products enjoy a high degree of patient acceptance/compliance and are easy to use.
-In addition, semisolids are often formulated to deliver a moisturizing effect, which can enhance topical relief and efficacy, while TDPs offer the important advantages of avoiding firstpass metabolism in the gastrointestinal tract and enabling controlled release over a prolonged period.
+In addition, semisolids are often formulated to deliver a moisturising effect, which can enhance topical relief and efficacy, while TDPs offer the important advantages of avoiding first pass metabolism in the gastrointestinal tract and enabling controlled release over a prolonged period.
 However, the skin is a highly efficient barrier against the outside environment so ensuring that a drug substance reaches the intended site of action can be a defining challenge for systemic delivery.